 This weight lifting belt is really sturdy, constructed using 4mm thick cowhide leather that does not bend or warp.
 It is also 4″ wide, providing ample lower back and abdominal support while retaining its flexibility.
 This is especially useful with heavy deadlifts and squats that place tons of pressure on the lower spine, making this one of the best weight lifting belts for a bad back.
-Bonus points for a lifetime replacement guarantee which protects against any issues with premature wear and tear.
+Bonus points for a lifetime replacement guarantee which protects this leather weightlifting belt against any issues with premature wear and tear.

 #2 ProFitness Genuine Leather Weight Lifting Belt

 WHY WE LIKE IT: This weight lifting belt comes with an adjustable, double prong roller buckle and comes in three waist sizes – Small (23”-31”), Medium (32”-40”) and Large (41”-49”).
 It is a great choice for beginner weight lifters looking to get their feet wet.